resir014/Stonehenge/README.md

     * Remote upgrader
     * Remote defender

-### Future Tasks
+### Future Ideas

-* Write tests
+These might not be implemented in the near future, but we thought these would be cool things to have in the codebase.

+* Improved job system.
-* Continue refactoring process.
-Move all managerial logic (e.g. job assignment, structure priority, etc.) into the Orchestrator object.
+* Create a robust core engine which manages job assignment, structure priority, etc.
+* Look into implementing a Redux-like flow for Screeps.
+* Migration support (no more cleaning up your entire field before deploying).
 * Write up a proper documentation of code.

 ## Contributing

 Issues and Pull Requests are welcome!
 Please read the [Contributing Guidelines](CONTRIBUTING.md) beforehand.

-## Special thanks
+## Special Thanks

 [Marko Sulamägi](https://github.com/MarkoSulamagi), for the original [Screeps/TypeScript sample project](https://github.com/MarkoSulamagi/Screeps-typescript-sample-project).